showaltb/wb-game-show/INSTRUCTIONS.md

   during play.
 * Up to eight teams, named for the standard Wood Badge patrols.

+> Note: The answer to "Cub Scouting for 200" in Round One in the
+> syllabus appears to be incorrect.
+This has been changed to what we
+> believe is the correct answer, "Three months".

 The game is designed to used during a Wood Badge course, with the game board projected on a large screen that everyone can see.